-The field strength resulting from extrapolation for frequency above 2 000 MHz should be limited if necessary such that it does not exceed the maximum value given in § 2 of ITU-R P.1546-4.
+The field strength resulting from extrapolation for frequency above 2 000 MHz should be limited if necessary such that it does not exceed the maximum value given in § 2 of Recommendation ITU-R P.1546-4.

 For sea paths where the required frequency is less than 100 MHz an alternative method should be used, based upon the path lengths at which 0.6 of the first Fresnel zone is just clear of obstruction by the sea surface.
-An approximate method for calculating this distance is given in § 17 of ITU-R P.1546-4.
+An approximate method for calculating this distance is given in § 17 of Recommendation ITU-R P.1546-4.

-The alternative method should be used if all of the following conditions are true:

-The path is a sea path.

-The required frequency is less than 100 MHz.

-The required distance is less than the distance at which a sea path would have 0.6 Fresnel clearance at 600 MHz, given by D06(600, h1, 10) as given in § 17 of P1546-4.

-If any of the above conditions is not true, then the normal interpolation/extrapolation method given by equation (14) should be used.

-If all of the above conditions are true, the required field strength, E, should be calculated using:

-dB(μV/m) for d df

-dB(μV/m) for d > df

-where:

-Emax : maximum field strength at the required distance as defined in § 2 of P1546-4

-maximum field strength at distance df as defined in § 2 of P1546-4

-d600 : distance at which the path has 0.6 Fresnel clearance at 600 MHz calculated as D06(600, h1, 10) as given in § 17 of P1546-4

-df : distance at which the path has 0.6 Fresnel clearance at the required frequency calculated as D06( f, h1, 10) as given in § 17 of P1546-4

-field strength at distance d600 and the required frequency calculated using equation (14).

 Interpolation of field strength as a function of percentage time